facile-it/facile-it.github.io/content/blog/eng/operators-overview.md

 ## Range operators
 Symbols: `...` , `..<`

 Some programming languages support range operators, this operators are a shortcut to work with the range values.

 The main types are:

-• Closed range (a...b): it defines a range from a to b, both a and b are included into the range
+• closed range (a...b): it defines a range from a to b, both a and b are included into the range

 • half-open range (a..<b): it defines define a range from a to b, the b value is not included into the range